OpenNMT/OpenNMT-py/docs/source/main.md

 # Overview

-This portal provides a detailed documentation of the OpenNMT toolkit.
+This portal provides a detailed documentation of the OpenNMT-py toolkit.
 It describes how to use the PyTorch project and how it works.

 ## Installation
-Install from `pip`:
 Install `OpenNMT-py` from `pip`:
 ```bash
 pip install OpenNMT-py